frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1B-swerveDrivebase.md

 <center><img src="\img\design-guide\stage1a\Stage 1A Swerve\1a-Swerve 11.webp"></center>

-Draw two lines, one horizontally constrained and one vertically constrained and dimension them 4.25 as shown on one of the corners
+Draw two lines, one horizontally constrained and one vertically constrained, and dimension them 4.25in away from the corner as shown.

 <center><img src="\img\design-guide\stage1a\Stage 1A Swerve\cornerCutout.webp"></center>